We never asked…

 Article 8, Section 2 mandates a Common School Trust Fund derived from corporate taxes and other statewide sources that forbid any local funding, like personal property tax, because we don’t need the brute force of politics to achieve inequality between rich and poor areas.
 In fact, Article 4, Section 22 says, “The General Assembly shall not pass local or special laws… Providing for the support of common schools, or the preservation of school funds.”

 Of course Article 8 wasn’t necessary.
 There already was a rapidly-developing system of “Free and Fee” schools, but almost all of the tuition-free schools were run by churches.
 Churches had been America’s Department of Health, Education and Welfare before we gave everything unto Caesar and his non-voluntary collection plate.
 However, churches are, as you have no doubt heard, religious.
 And Article I, Section 6 of the new constitution decreed that “No money shall be drawn from the treasury, for the benefit of any religious or theological institution.”
-So yes, Indiana legally gave at least something unto Caesar.
+So yes, Indiana legally gave at least something unto Caesar by creating Common Schools.
+But at least the intent was understandable, and the clearly-written rules for schools and their funding was better than what we’re doing now.

-However, both state and federal constitutions forbid politicians and bureaucrats the monopoly power over education they now exert.
+Both state and federal constitutions forbid politicians and bureaucrats the near-monopoly and practical mandate power over education they now exert.
 And though many of us are opposed to any socialized education on moral, religious and practical grounds, Indiana’s original socialists came up with a far more reasonable scheme than what we’ve devolved to now.

-Maybe online education from India and China could break our governments’ unconstitutional, monopolistic stranglehold, and drop the now crazy costs.
+Maybe online education could break our governments’ unconstitutional, monopolistic stranglehold, and drop the now crazy costs.
+Maybe homeschooling will take off and parents would have better accountability for their children and our collective future.
+And maybe, just maybe, we could also do the constitutions as written, and provide Common Schools, funded as described in Article 8 of the Indiana Constitution (Common School endowment fund, with NO PERSONAL PROPERTY TAX INVOLVED) so that schools would be identical for rich and poor.
 I hope so.
 It would be the best thing to happen to Hoosier kids in decades.
 I wish I could be the one to sell it.

 A Constitutional Convention Can Do …What?